 Because of federal law, we will not release your medical information if it contains information about drug or alcohol abuse without your written permission, except in very limited situations.

-Under Indiana law, we cannot disclose the medical information of minors to non-custodial parents if a court order or decree is in place that prohibits the non-custodial parent from receiving such information.
-However, we must have documentation of the court order prior to denying the non-custodial parent such access.
+Under Indiana law, we cannot disclose the medical information of minors to noncustodial parents if a court order or decree is in place that prohibits the noncustodial parent from receiving such information.
+However, we must have documentation of the court order prior to denying the noncustodial parent such access.

 If we believe that a person is a victim of child or adult abuse or neglect, we are required by law to report certain information to public authorities.

 If your records contain information regarding your mental health, we are restricted in the ways we may use and disclose them.
-We can discloses such records without written permission only in the following situations:
+We can disclose such records without written permission only in the following situations:

--If the disclosure is made to you (unless it is determined by a physician that the release would be detrimental to your health);
+- If the disclosure is made to you (unless it is determined by a physician that the release would be detrimental to your health);

--Disclosures to our employees in certain circumstances;
+- To our employees in certain circumstances;

--For payment purposes;
+- For payment purposes;

--For data collection, research, and monitoring managed care providers if the disclosure is made to the division of mental health;
+- For data collection, research, and monitoring managed care providers if the disclosure is made to the division of mental health;

--For law enforcement purposes or to avert a serious threat to the health and safety of you or others;
+- For law enforcement purposes or to avert a serious threat to the health and safety of you or others;

--To a coroner or medical examiner;
+- To a coroner or medical examiner;

--To satisfy reporting requirements;
+- To satisfy reporting requirements;

--To satisfy release of information requirements that are required by law;
+- To satisfy release of information requirements that are required by law;

--To another provider in an emergency;
+- To another provider in an emergency;

--For legitimate business purposes;
+- For legitimate business purposes;

--Under a court order;
+- Under a court order;

--To the Secret Service if necessary to protect a person under Secret Service Protection; and
+- To the Secret Service if necessary to protect a person under Secret Service Protection; and

--To the Statewide waiver ombudsman
+- To the Statewide waiver ombudsman

 Consistent with applicable law, we may disclose health information to organ procurement organizations or other entities engaged in the procurement, banking, or transplantation or organs for the purpose of tissue donation and transplant.

-We may disclose the health information of individuals who are members of the Armed Forces, as required by appropriate military command authorities.
-Health information may be disclosed for purposes of determining an individual's eligibility for or entitlement benefits under appropriate military laws.
+We may disclose the health information of individuals who are members of the Armed Forces as required by appropriate military command authorities.
+Health information may be disclosed for purposes of determining an individual’s eligibility for or entitlement benefits under appropriate military laws.
 We may also disclose the health information of foreign military personnel to the appropriate foreign military authority.